Nadii7/flutter_ui_1/README.md

-# Flutter UI Project
+# Flutter Library UI Project

-I make this project to learn more about widget in flutter.
+I made this project to learn more about widgets in flutter.

 ![](library_prototype.png)

-# in this project i learned How to deal with:
+# In this project I learned How to deal with:

 - List of Map.